rambly/ZeldaClassic-zscript-docs/2.53.2/docs/game.md

 An array of 512 integers containing the X offset of each DMap.

+!!! note
-`Game->DMapOffset` is read-only; while setting it is not illegal, it does nothing.
+	`Game->DMapOffset` is read-only; while setting it is not syntactically incorrect, it does nothing.

 <!-- **Example** -->
+!!! error "TODO"
 	(TODO) !

 ---